MiraculineAshok/bees-repo/SMS_SETUP.md

 # WhatsApp Configuration (Optional - for WhatsApp messaging)
 TWILIO_WHATSAPP_FROM_NUMBER=whatsapp:+14155238886  # Twilio WhatsApp sandbox number
 ```

+**⚠️ IMPORTANT:** Replace the placeholder values above with your actual Twilio credentials from your Twilio Console.
+Never commit real credentials to git!

 ### Getting Your Twilio Credentials